the-zucc/javafx-gltf-loader/README.md

 # JavaFX GLTF Loader
 Tool to load GLTF models in Java.
-Currently in creating phase, so testing is not possible yet.
+Currently in early development phase, so testing is not possible yet.

 ## current state of things
 The structure of GLTF files has been mostly recreated in Java, with most